Beginner Q&A sessions

 11. Don’t panic!

-If you make a mistake, you can undo it (drop down under edit).
-If an application is not responding (spinning pizza), force quit (cmd > option > esc) or drop down under Apple icon.
+If you make a mistake, you can undo it (Pull Edit menu to “Undo”).
+If an application is not responding (spinning pizza), force quit (cmd > option > esc) or pull the Apple menu (at top left) to “Force Quit…”.
 If the problem persists, you can Restart (drop down under Apple icon).
-If your internet is not working, power off the modem and the router. wait a minute and power on the modem.
+If your internet is not connecting, try power off the modem and the router. wait a minute and power on the modem.
 When it seems ready (normal number of lights) then you may power on the router.